 Organizer of 'Power to Youth' and 'Students Against Testing (S.A.T.)'

 Founders of the Fundación Educativa Pestalozzi in Ecuador.
 Rebeca Wild's books include Erziehung zum Sein and Sein zum Erziehen, and have been very influential in German-speaking countries.

 Born in East-Germany, he developed his ideas of a free and democratic school system and a free and democratic society which includes equal rights for children when he was very young.
-Now 21 years old, he is a member and probably one of the most dynamic activists of KRÄTZÄ, a group of children and young people who became famous through a court battle against the German Constitution which reserves the right to vote only to people above the age of 18 “which contradicts the right of equal treatment by law,” said the Krätza-group.
+He is a member and probably one of the most dynamic activists of KRÄTZÄ, a group of children and young people who became famous through a court battle against the German Constitution which reserves the right to vote only to people above the age of 18 “which contradicts the right of equal treatment by law,” said the Krätza-group.
 Inspired by the idea of the Sudbury Valley School, he wrote Lernen in Freiheit – Ideen für ein freiheitlich-demokratisches Bildungssystem (Learning in Freedom -ideas for a free and democratic educational system).
 He translated several texts and two books on the Sudbury Valley School into German (The Sudbury Valley School Experience, Free At Last) Sudbury and has thus spread the knowledge about free schools.
 He has inspired a great deal of school student activists in Germany.
 In 1999 he ran for a seat in the legislative chamber in the city of Berlin, through which he got enormous media attention especially for the topics of children’s right to vote.
 Together with other people is trying to start an Sudbury School in Berlin.